You will find the following content in our article:

-Asthma is a particularly common chronic disease, i.e. one that lasts for a long time.
+Allergic asthma is a particularly common chronic, i.e. persistent, disease.
 The disease usually occurs in attacks and is accompanied by inflammation of the airways.
-The term is Greek and translates as anxiety.
+The term is Greek and means oppression.

 Although global disease numbers are stagnant, between 235 (WHO) and 339 million (The Global Asthma Network) people worldwide suffer from bronchial asthma.
 Deaths per year are 250,000, making the disease not only one of the greatest health challenges, but also a major source of global economic burden.